Jonathan Belcher (jurist)

-Jonathan Belcher (July 23, 1710 – March 30, 1776) was a British-American lawyer, chief justice, and Colonial Governor of Nova Scotia.
+Jonathan Belcher (July 23, 1710 – March 30, 1776) was a British-American lawyer, chief justice, and acting Governor of Nova Scotia during the period of 1760-63 when Henry Ellis was in office as Governor but did not fulfil his duties.

 Biography

-Born in Boston, Massachusetts, the second son of Jonathan Belcher and Mary Partridge, Belcher entered Harvard College, where in 1728 he received a Bachelor of Arts degree.
+Born in Boston, Province of Massachusetts Bay, the second son of Jonathan Belcher and Mary Partridge, Belcher entered Harvard College, where in 1728 he received a Bachelor of Arts degree.
 In 1731 he proceeded to Master of Arts, also at Harvard.
 In 1730, he entered the Middle Temple, London, to read law, and in 1734 was called to the English bar.
 In the meantime he had been admitted as a fellow-commoner to Trinity College, Cambridge, where in 1733 he received another master's degree in mathematics.
 He later received a third master's degree from the College of New Jersey (now Princeton University).

 In 1754, Belcher was sent to Nova Scotia to become the first Chief Justice of the Nova Scotia Supreme Court.
 Prior to Belcher's arrival Nova Scotia had no formally trained law officers.
 He also served on the Nova Scotia Council.
 On July 28, 1755, he published a document which concluded that deportation of the Acadians was both authorized and required under the law.
 From 1761 to 1763, he was also Lieutenant Governor of Nova Scotia.
 He negotiated the peace that led to the Burying the Hatchet ceremony in Nova Scotia.

 Belcher was a member of the American Philosophical Society, elected in 1768.

 He died in office in 1776.
 He is buried in the Old Burying Ground in Halifax.